imjafran/imjafran/readme.md

 <h1 align="center">Hi 🖖, I'm Jafran</h1>

-### I'm a `Fool Stucked` Web Application Developer.
-Just kidding!
-### Currently working for [WPPOOL](https://www.wppool.dev) as *Senior Software Engineer* (I don't know yet why they call me senior!).

-### I am not a very hard-working person, can not waste more time than it needs.
-I just find the easiest and perfect solution to a problem.
-Unlike a donkey who works all day and nothing comes out, I prefer working smartly.
-Though I make mistakes, take wrong decisions, argue with QA team, manipulate product designers but I learn from the mistakes I made.
-I pretend to be a good programmer and I am satisfied with my acting.
+## Hey there!
+### So, on paper, I'm a Software Engineer and I've had a bunch of other fancy titles like Senior Software Engineer, Lead Software Engineer and Full Stack Developer bla bla.
+Most of my work life revolves around messing with JavaScript and PHP.
+But honestly?
+I just love coding and I'm game to pick up any new language that comes my way.
+I'm all about staying in the loop with the latest tech stuff.

+### I'm not the kind to burn the midnight oil for no reason.
+I mean, why break a sweat when you can find a cool shortcut or a clever way to get the job done?
+It's like, instead of being that hard-working donkey, I'd rather be that smart fox, you know?
+Think more, code less.
+After all, fireflies might light up fast but fade away quickly, while stars?
+They take their sweet time but shine the brightest.

+### All in all, I'm not your typical corporate dude.
+I'm all about keeping it chill and real, even on LinkedIn.
+And honestly?
+I'm pretty happy with where I'm at.
+Life's good.

-### I still solve problems with JavaScript and PHP, promot clean and contemporary software architecture.
-I have published projects on `NPM`, `Packagist`, `WordPress`, `Chrome Webstore`, `Google Playstore`, `Apple Appstore` and `Shopify Appstore` for free because I know I can't make money from my own projects.
+### I love to solve problems with JavaScript and PHP, promot clean and contemporary software architecture, coding standards, and documentation.
+I have published projects on `NPM`, `Packagist`, `WordPress`, `Chrome Webstore`, `Google Playstore`, `Apple Appstore` and `Shopify Appstore`.
 ___

 ### Stacks